dong0hui/AZ-300-301-prep/README.md

 # AZ-300 Exam
 This note is based on [Exam AZ-300: Microsoft Azure Architect Technologies](https://docs.microsoft.com/en-us/learn/certifications/exams/az-300).
 Please review this page from time to time as it is always updated.
+Check your knowledge with the exam skills outline can be downloaded on the same page.

 The distribution of questions based on weighted percetages are as follows: